SEKOIA-IO/documentation/_shared_content/intelligence_center/consume/telemetry.md

 Have you ever found yourself curious about the frequency of an IP address appearing across your different communities?
 Or perhaps you've come across a mysterious domain name and wished for insights into its history within Sekoia.io's client base?
 Consider the advantage of cybersecurity experts having the ability to track the occurrences of threats across their clients' systems.

 At the core of Sekoia.io's capabilities lies its **telemetry feature**, designed to assess the significance of data —whether it's a potential threat or contextual information— within the Sekoia.io ecosystem and across all its managed communities.
-This article delves into the nuances of threat and observable telemetry, explaining the distinction between the two.
-It also highlights where and how to access these features, while offering practical use cases that underscore their pivotal roles.

 By harnessing the power of telemetry, SOC analysts can proactively validate indicators of compromise (IOCs) and gain a comprehensive grasp of the circumstances surrounding detection alerts.
 The telemetry empowers them to differentiate between global threats and more focused attacks, leveraging the insights provided by the platform's comprehensive data coverage.

-This article aims at equiping readers with an understanding of the instrumental role telemetry plays in fortifying cyber defense strategies.
+This article delves into the nuances of threat and observable telemetry, explaining the distinction between the two.
+It also highlights where and how to access these features, while offering practical use cases that underscore their pivotal roles.

 ## Telemetry of an observable